Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

     They deserve a separate literal.
     A special syntax for collection literals makes them instantly stand out from the rest of the program, making code easier to read.
 2. Simplify migration from other languages / Friendliness to newcomers.
-    Collection literals is a widely understood concept with more or less the same syntax across different languages.
+    Collection literals are a widely understood concept with more or less the same syntax across different languages.
     And new users have the right to naively believe that Kotlin supports it.
     The presence of this feature makes a good first impression on the language.
 3. Clear intent.